 As a matter of form, this blog is a collection of my actual writing.

-While I may talk about artificial intelligence or show some AI examples associated with my own adventures, I do not use it to generate content on this site.
+I definitely talk about artificial intelligence.
+I even show AI examples associated with my own adventures.
+That said, I do not use it to generate articles on this site.

-Recently playing around with some AI content detectors, I was curious, does my writing appear to be written by AI?
+Recently, while experimenting with some AI content detectors, I grew curious.
+Does my writing appear AI-generated?

 Drunken musings aside, I went ahead and took my most trafficked blog post from the last 30 days, and I fed it into the 5 AI detectors that showed up on Google when searching for “AI Detection”.